Accessibility and clarity

 The Graduate Outcomes data release is freely available and downloadable on the HESA website under a Creative Commons Attribution 4.0 (CC BY 4.0) license.
 Users of the data are free to copy, use, share, or adapt it for any purpose, provided that they give appropriate credit to HESA, provide a link to the Creative Commons license, and indicate if any changes have been made to the data.

 Since Graduate Outcomes data is freely available for public use, HESA cannot be responsible for the uses made of its data by external parties; HESA neither has the resources to police external uses of its data nor desires to be an arbiter of truth in the domains in which it publishes data.
 At the same time, HESA is aware that use of its data to support invalid conclusions or interpretations could entail a risk to the perceived trustworthiness, quality, and value of HESA’s statistical outputs.
 With this risk in mind, the dissemination section of the Graduate Outcomes methodology includes HESA’s policy on potential misrepresentations of the Graduate Outcomes data, outlining the steps which HESA may take if a factual misrepresentation is perceived to have taken place.

 In addition to the Graduate Outcomes data which is available on the HESA website as open data, other datasets relating to the Graduate Outcomes survey are available to certain categories of users.
 HESA’s statutory customers receive quality-assured microdata covering HE providers in their constituencies and a range of data fields aligned with their statutory powers and public functions; individual providers also receive microdata for their own graduates on an individual basis, except for the SWB data, which is released to providers only in aggregated form.

 Tailored datasets are also available for users who have data needs which are not met by the Graduate Outcomes open data.
-These datasets are available for a fee and can be commissioned through Jisc, HESA’s data analytics partner.
+Datasets are provided under licence for a fee and can be commissioned through the Jisc Tailored Datasets service.
 Graduate Outcomes data will be available for use in tailored datasets as soon as possible after the release of the open data.